ranjkunn/TBSBIEM/Documentation/quickstart.rst

 'Test_Problem.in' will have a target problem to be solved during the execution of the code.

+**Note:** we have to create a directory as ‘./data’ in  which the output data of the solution are stored during the execution of the program.

 Building the docs
 ************************
 Before building the documentation locally, you need to have Python, Sphinx, and the sphinx_rtd_theme package installed on your system.
 Follow the commands given below to satisfy the prerequisites::